lexibank/tlopo/out/vol4/chapter2.md

 ## 27. Dolphinfishes (_Coryphaenidae_)

-Figure 2.16 _Coryphaena hippurus_, common dolphinfish
+Figure 2.16:_Coryphaena hippurus_, common dolphinfish

 Dolphinfish are large swift-swimming powerful fish, pelagic and mostly oceanic, but sometimes found around reefs.
 They are spectacular fighters which leap from the water when hooked.
 They have brilliant colouration and excellent flesh.
 Munro (pp.218-219) records two species for the family, with _Coryphaena hippurus_ being larger and better known than _C. equiselis_.
 They are not to be confused with dolphins, cetaceans of the family _Delphinidae_, although some Polynesian dictionaries gloss their term for _C. hippurus_ as ‘dolphin’.